cleaniquecoders/kong-admin-api/README.md

 ## Contributing

 Please see [CONTRIBUTING](CONTRIBUTING.md) for details on how to contribute.
+See [development](docs/development.md) documentation details.

 ## Security Vulnerabilities